Our first day in lovely Lisbon, Portugal

 Finding our feet in Lisbon

-On our first day in Lisbon, we discovered that this is a city we want to live in.
+On our first day in Lisbon, we discovered that this is a city we would want to live in.
 We heard lovely descriptions and read passionate reviews about how beautiful this city was, but being there surpassed all expectations.
-We travelled in December and were delighted to be welcomed by sunshine and mild temperatures with only one spell of rain in 3 days.
+We travelled in December and were delighted to be welcomed by sunshine and mild temperatures, with only one spell of rain in 3 days.
 It was the first of several visits to the city of Lisbon and on each occasion we found more reasons to love it.

 Room with a view